Southwest to pay $100 million to expand Houston airport

 The Hobby expansion, which requires Houston City Council approval, would likely take two years, with international flights likely to begin in 2015, Southwest said.

-Southwest’s plans for Hobby have been opposed by United Continental Holdings (UAL.N), which released a report earlier this month saying international service at Hobby would drain passengers from George Bush Intercontinental Airport and lead to job losses.
+Southwest’s plans for Hobby have been opposed by United Continental Holdings, which released a report earlier this month saying international service at Hobby would drain passengers from George Bush Intercontinental Airport and lead to job losses.
 George Bush is the largest hub for United.